NovaForgeCtrl/LUMS/README.md

 Production backup procedures should also protect:

-* the LUMS database
+* LUMS database
 * server configuration
 * TLS certificates and private keys
 * secret configuration

-Secrets and private keys must remain outside the Git repository.
+Secrets and private keys must remain outside Git.

 ---

-# Aptly Integration
+# 📦 Aptly Integration

 LUMS can be used together with an internal APT repository such as Aptly.